-COMEX and Costa Rica's National Registry agreed in 2017 to amend the country's treatment of geographic indicators (GI) to require registered GIs only include generic terms as part of a compound name comprised of generic term + location.
+COMEX and Costa Rica's National Registry agreed in 2017 to amend the country's treatment of geographic indicators (GI) to require registered GIs only include generic terms as part of a compound name comprised of a generic term and a location.
 Costa Rica's updated GI decree entered into force in 2019 through Executive Decree 41572-JP-COMEX.